joshgerdes/jekyll-uno/_drafts/microsoft-azure-cost-optimization-tasks.md

 2. What workloads are they used for?
 3. Is there a project that may replace or resize the workloads in the next year?
 4. Who is paying for the workloads?

+#### Review unused files and VHDs

+Save Azure cost by cleaning up unused VHDs in your Azure storage Azure stores Azure Virtual Machine OS and data disks in Azure storage accounts.

+When a VM is deleted from Azure portal, the underlying OS and data disks may not get deleted.
+Such disks continue to consume Azure storage and accounts for cost for storing them.
+These disks are called Orphaned Disks.

+As mentioned above, some Virtual Machines with unmanaged disks when deleted will keep the VHDs around.

+Using a PowerShell [script](https://docs.microsoft.com/en-us/azure/virtual-machines/windows/find-unattached-disks?WT.mc_id=AZ-MVP-5004796 "Find and delete unattached Azure managed and unmanaged disks") _(provided by Microsoft)_ you can Report on any disks that are not in use by a VM, and then delete them.

+_Note: Be VERY cautious doing this, solutions such as Citrix and Azure Image Builder uses unmanaged disks to create new Session hosts etc, so context is key._